 - Avoid touching surfaces and wash your hands before and after you leave home.

 - Wipe keys, handrails and regularly touched surfaces.

 - Avoid passing around your mobile phone to other people.

-At Alert Level 2, it's ok for you to go to shops if you feel safe to do so.
+At Alert Level 1, it's ok for you to go to shops.
 Otherwise continue to use online shopping if that's preferable for you.